 Viewing signed PDF files

-When all the signatories invited to a signing request sign a PDF file on SignSpace, a signature page is affixed to the end of the PDF file.
+When all the signatories have signed a PDF file on SignSpace, a signature page is affixed at the end of the PDF file.

 For PDF files you can click the file attachment and preview the signed PDF file online (the signatures are in the last page of the document).
 You can also download each PDF file separately to your computer.
 Or you can click Download all files with signatures link and a zip archive with all the signed files will be downloaded to your computer.

 When all the signatories have signed a non PDF file (e. g.
 Word, Powerpoint, Excel, image or video file) on SignSpace, a ZIP file is created.
 It contains both the original file and a PDF signature page.